johnlui/JSONNeverDie/README.md

     <a href="https://travis-ci.org/johnlui/JSONNeverDie"><img src="https://img.shields.io/travis/johnlui/JSONNeverDie.svg"></a>
 </p>

 JSONNeverDie is an auto reflection tool from JSON to Model, a user friendly JSON encoder / decoder, aims to never die.
+Also JSONNeverDie is a very important part of [Pitaya](https://github.com/johnlui/Pitaya).

 ### [中文介绍](#中文介绍)